tkf/Kwonly.jl/README.md

   A(; x = throw(UndefKeywordError(:x)), y=2) = new(x, y)   # keyword-only
   ```

-So, the struct `A` can be constructed only by keyword arguments:
+So, the struct `A` can also be constructed by using only keyword
+arguments:

 ```julia
 @test A(1) == A(x=1)